-An 11-digit number found on Form I-94 or I-94A, the arrival and departure record.
+An 11-digit alpha-numeric code found on Form I-94 or I-94A, the arrival and departure record.

-A unique seven-, eight- or nine-digit number assigned to a noncitizen by the DHS.
+An A number assigned to a noncitizen by the DHS.
 It’s also referred to as a USCIS number.

 The card issued by USICS authorizing the recipient to legally work in the United States.
 The card contains a photograph of the individual and, at times, his or her fingerprint.
 An EAD is given to holders of certain work visas and some dependent classifications.
 It’s also called a work authorization document or work permit.

-A document created by DHS and USCIS to verify an employer’s candidate has legal work authorization.
+A document created by DHS and USCIS to verify the identity and legal work authorization status of an employer’s candidate.

 A letter sent by the Internal Revenue Service displaying a company’s official FEIN Number, which is used for tax administration purposes and is required on certain immigration forms.
 This form is needed, at times, to establish a company’s right to file labor condition applications on behalf of certain visa holders.

 An application submitted to the DOL that establishes an employer is paying at least the prevailing wage to its FN worker in a given geographical area.
-An approved LCA is required for the H-1B and E-3 visas.
+An approved LCA is required for the H-1B, H-1B1 and E-3 visas.

 A special condition exempting employers from completing the labor certification requirement for a green card application if the job description for an FN supports the United States’ national interest, among other factors.
 Detailed documentation is required to obtain this waiver.